Sunday Sep 23, 2012

 Looking ahead, customers should start planning for the Services phase by defining the Service Catalog that will be made available for database services.

-The Database Cloud Architecture Team at Oracle develops and documents best practices for designing and delivering database consolidation and database-as-a-service projects.
+The Database Cloud Architecture Team at Oracle develops and documents best practices for designing and delivering database consolidation and database-as-a-service projects for on-premises database clouds.

-- Database Cloud topics at Oracle OpenWorld 2013
+- On-Premises and Hybrid Clouds: Database as a Service topics at Oracle OpenWorld